nasa/prog_models/sphinx_config/dev_guide.rst

 Release Checklist
 *****************
-* Code review - all software must be checked by someone other than the author
+* [Complete - done in PRs to dev] Code review - all software must be checked by someone other than the author
 * Check that each new feature has corresponding tests
 * Confirm that every page has the copyright notice
 * Confirm dependencies in requirements.txt, setup.py